-Students interested in pursuing one of the certificate programs should consult with the department's graduate adviser, Professor Hilary Nixon prior to beginning course work.
+Students interested in pursuing one of the certificate programs should consult with the department's graduate advisor prior to beginning course work.
 Students planning to enroll in one or more certificate programs should complete the Student Information Form [PDF].

 Overview of Program Requirements

 To earn a certificate, students complete between 9 and 16 units of coursework.

 - Maintain a minimum GPA of 3.0 over all certificate coursework, with no less than the grade of B- in any course.